-Online databases are the place to go to find open advertised positions including PIOlink and NIC which are managed by the Career Center.
+Online databases are the place to go to find open advertised positions including PioCareers which is managed by the Career Center.

 Networking is about building relationships and is a simple yet powerful way to search for an internship.
 Connect with Lewis & Clark alumni on the Lewis & Clark College Career Network (L&C Net).